Back pain is extremely common. It is most common in people between the ages of 35 and 55.

 up as able.

 If you have a new injury or problem, please look at the self help information in our advice pages.
-We will complete the same exercises and share the same information in clinic appointments.
-Further helpful information on back pain and how to manage it can be found on the Versus Arthritis website.
+We will often complete the same exercises and share the same information in clinic appointments.